 Under long term conditions, during the PM peak hour operations break down at multiple intersections within the study area.
-At the Highway 17 / Beacon Avenue intersection, the majority of movements fail, with the northbound, southbound, and eastbound left turn and through movements at LOS F in the PM.
+At the Highway 17 / Beacon Avenue intersection, the majority of movements fail, with all left turn and through movements at LOS E/F in the PM.

-At the Beacon Avenue / Stirling Way and Beacon Avenue / Galaran Road intersections, the left turns onto Beacon Ave are at LOS F. At McDonald Park Road / Mills Road, the northbound and southbound movements are all at LOS F, as is the southbound movement at McDonald Park Road / John Road.
+At Beacon Avenue / Stirling Way, the northbound movements and the westbound left turn are at LOS F. At Beacon Avenue / Galaran Road, the left turn onto Beacon Ave is at LOS F. At McDonald Park Road / Mills Road, the northbound and southbound movements are all at LOS F and the eastbound left / through movement is at LOS E. The southbound movement at McDonald Park Road / John Road is also at LOS F.